kiarashjam/UROP/README.md

 This function draws the plot with the coordinates.

+The beginning has lighter color.
+However,  the ending point has a darker color, as you can see in figure 1.

 # outcome

 The outcome will be the maximum distance of the commands and the minimum distance for the commands with the iterate amount = 200.